 A requirement that health insurers renew coverage under a health plan except for failure to pay premium or fraud.
 HIPAA requires that all health insurance be guaranteed renewable.

 Health Maintenance Organization (HMO)

 A type of managed care organization (health plan) that provides health care coverage through a network of hospitals, doctors and other health care providers.
 Typically, the HMO only pays for care that is provided from an in-network provider.
-Depending on the type of coverage you have, state and federal rules govern disputes between enrolled individuals and the plan.

 Health Savings Account (HSA)